 2020 was the year of anxiety for many of us.
 Anxiety can show up in different ways for different people which means that sometimes we don’t realise we’re experiencing it.

 Here’s a quick list:

 Awareness is the first step in managing anxiety.
 Once we’re aware that we’re experiencing anxiety, we can then choose to do something about it.

-The key to managing anxiety and calming the farm is the Vagus Nerve.
+The key to managing anxiety and calming the nervous system is the Vagus Nerve.

 The vagus nerve is a long wandering nerve that links the brain stem to the heart, lungs, and gut.
 It also branches out to touch and interact with the liver, spleen, gallbladder, ureter, female fertility organs, neck, ears, tongue, and kidneys.